Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Abstract

 \section{Abstract}

 This paper is devoted to the maximal $L^1$ regularity and asymptotic behavior for solutions to the inhomogeneous incompressible Navier-Stokes equations under a scaling-invariant smallness assumption on the initial velocity.
-We obtain a new global $L^1$-in-time estimate for the Lipschitz seminorm of the velocity field.
-In the derivation of this estimate, we study the maximal regularity for a linear Stokes system with variable coefficients.
+We obtain a new global $L^1$-in-time estimate for the Lipschitz seminorm of the velocity field without any smallness assumption on the fluctuation of the initial density.
+In the derivation of this estimate, we study the maximal $L^1$ regularity for a linear Stokes system with variable coefficients.
 The analysis tools are a use of the semigroup generated by a generalized Stokes operator to characterize some Besov norms and a new gradient estimate for a class of second-order elliptic equations of divergence form.
-Our method can be used to study maximal $L^1$ regularity for other incompressible or compressible viscous fluids.
+Our method might be used to study some other issues arising from incompressible or compressible viscous fluids.